vortexntnu/software-learning-period/tutorial_packages/object_detection_example/README.md

 - Subscribe to `/camera/color/image_raw` (or similar) and `/camera/color/camera_info`.
 - Store `height` and `width` from the camera info in member variables.
-- Apply the transform using the helper functions in `bounding_box_utils.cpp`.
+- Apply the transform using the helper functions in `utils.cpp`.

 ---